Healthdirect Free Australian health advice you can count on.

 Key facts

-• Oestrogen is one of the main female sex hormones.
-It is needed for puberty, the menstrual cycle, pregnancy, bone strength and other functions of the body.
+• Oestrogen is one of the main female sex hormones and is needed for puberty, the menstrual cycle, pregnancy, bone strength and other functions of the body.

-• Oestrogen levels vary throughout the menstrual cycle and fall after menopause.
+• Oestrogen levels vary throughout your menstrual cycle and fall after menopause.

-• Having too much oestrogen can increase your risk of blood clots and stroke.
-Having too little oestrogen can increase your risk of weak bones and menopause symptoms.
+• Too much oestrogen can raise the risk of blood clots and stroke, while too little can increase the risk of weak bones and menopause symptoms.

-• Some medicines contain oestrogen, such as the combined oral contraceptive pill and some types of menopause treatment.
+• Some medicines contain oestrogen, such as the combined oral contraceptive pill and some treatments for menopause symptoms.

 What is oestrogen?

 Oestrogen is one of the main female sex hormones.
-While both females and males produce oestrogen, it plays a bigger role in the female body.
+While both females and males produce oestrogen, it plays a more important role in the female body.

-Oestrogen is part of your hormonal (endocrine) system and is mostly produced by the ovaries.
+Oestrogen is part of the hormonal (endocrine) system.

 In the female body, oestrogen is needed for:

-Your oestrogen levels change according to where you are in your menstrual cycle and your stage of life.
-Oestrogen levels are highest in the middle of your cycle, and lowest during your period.
-At menopause, your oestrogen levels begin to fall.
+Your oestrogen levels differ depending on where you are in your menstrual cycle and your stage of life.
+Oestrogen levels are highest in the middle of your cycle, before you ovulate.

-There are 3 types of oestrogen in females, produced at different phases of life:
+There are 3 types of oestrogen found in females, produced at different phases of your life:

-• Oestradiol is the main type produced before menopause, mostly by the ovaries.
+• oestradiol — the main type produced before menopause, mostly by your ovaries

-• Oestriol is the main type produced during pregnancy, mostly by the placenta.
+• oestriol — the main type produced during pregnancy, mostly by the placenta

 What are some common health conditions linked with oestrogen?

-Some common health conditions linked to oestrogen include:
+There are some health conditions linked to oestrogen.

-• Adenomyosis – when cells that normally line the inside of the uterus (womb) also grow inside its muscular walls.
-Because it needs oestrogen to grow, adenomyosis usually goes away after menopause.
+• adenomyosis — This is when cells that normally line the inside of your uterus (womb) also grow inside its muscular walls.
+These cells need oestrogen to grow, therefore, adenomyosis usually goes away after menopause, when oestrogen levels are lower.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.